lhovius/lhovius.github.io/index.md

 Hello and welcome to my blog, where I'll report from the journey into Data Science and Machine Learning.

 But... let's start with a proper introduction!
 I may not be the average Data Science newbee (but then again, who is?).
 To start with, I'm 53 years old.
 And originally, I'm an alpha: I loved learning languages.
 In highschool, I learned Dutch, English, German, French, Latin and some Ancient Greek.
 And as a side project, I taught myself Italian as a teenager.
-I even spent a summer holiday reading a "Sanskriet for Beginner's" book (for which I had to cycle 15 kilometers to the nearest University Library, because back then, no internet).\
+I even spent a summer holiday reading a "Sanskrit for Beginner's" book (for which I had to cycle 15 kilometers to the nearest University Library, because back then, no internet).\
 Of course, my dream was to become a novel writer some day.
 Don't we all?

 So, after highschool, I choose to study Chinese.
 Tough, it was.
 Superb team spirit (no way to survive that without friends).
 Did something to my brain too: learning to speak and understand tones, and learning to read and write characters - it turned me into an image thinker.